-As of February 26, 2015, affiliates of Mr. Icahn, owned 108,810,845 of Icahn Enterprises' depositary units, or approximately 88.4% of Icahn Enterprises' outstanding depositary units.
+As of February 29, 2016, affiliates of Mr. Icahn, owned 117,033,818 of Icahn Enterprises' depositary units, or approximately 89.0% of Icahn Enterprises' outstanding depositary units.
 In accordance with the listing rules of NASDAQ, Icahn Enterprises' status as a limited partnership affords Icahn Enterprises an exemption from certain corporate governance requirements which includes an exemption from the requirement to have compensation and nominating committees consisting entirely of independent directors.
 Icahn Enterprises GP's board of directors presently consists of three independent directors and the audit committee consists entirely of independent directors.

 The affirmative vote of unitholders holding more than 75% of the total number of all depositary units then outstanding, including depositary units held by Icahn Enterprises GP and its affiliates, is required to remove Icahn Enterprises GP.
-Thus, since Mr. Icahn, through affiliates, currently holds approximately 88.4% of Icahn Enterprises' outstanding depositary units, Icahn Enterprises GP will not be able to be removed pursuant to the terms of our partnership agreement without Mr. Icahn's consent.
-Moreover, under the partnership agreement, the affirmative vote of Icahn Enterprises GP and unitholders owning more than 50% of the total number of all outstanding depositary units then held by unitholders, including affiliates of Mr. Icahn, is required to approve, among other things, selling or otherwise disposing of all or substantially all of our assets in a single sale or in a related series of multiple sales, our dissolution or electing to continue Icahn Enterprises in certain instances, electing a successor general partner, making certain amendments to the partnership agreement or causing us, in our capacity as sole limited partner of Icahn Enterprises Holdings, to consent to certain proposals submitted for the approval of the limited partners of Icahn Enterprises of Mr. Icahn hold in excess of 50% of the depositary units outstanding, Mr. Icahn, through affiliates, will have effective control over such approval rights.
+Thus, since Mr. Icahn, through affiliates, currently holds approximately 89.0% of Icahn Enterprises' outstanding depositary units, Icahn Enterprises GP will not be able to be removed pursuant to the terms of our partnership agreement without Mr. Icahn's consent.
+Moreover, under the partnership agreement, the affirmative vote of Icahn Enterprises GP and unitholders owning more than 50% of the total number of all outstanding depositary units then held by unitholders, including affiliates of Mr. Icahn, is required to approve, among other things, selling or otherwise disposing of all or substantially all of our assets in a single sale or in a related series of multiple sales, our dissolution or electing to continue Icahn Enterprises in certain instances, electing a successor general partner, making certain amendments to the partnership agreement or causing us, in our capacity as sole limited partner of Icahn Enterprises Holdings, to consent to certain proposals submitted for the approval of the limited partners of Icahn Enterprises Holdings.
+Accordingly, as affiliates of Mr. Icahn hold in excess of 50% of the depositary units outstanding, Mr. Icahn, through affiliates, will have effective control over such approval rights.

-The following table provides information, as of February 26, 2015, as to the beneficial ownership of the depositary units for each director of Icahn Enterprises GP and all directors and executive officers of Icahn Enterprises GP, as a group.
+The following table provides information, as of February 29, 2016, as to the beneficial ownership of the depositary units for each director of Icahn Enterprises GP and all directors and executive officers of Icahn Enterprises GP, as a group.
 Except for Mr. Icahn, none of our named executive officers or directors beneficially owns more than 5% of Icahn Enterprises' depositary units.

 Name of Beneficial Owner Beneficial Ownership of Icahn Enterprises' Depositary Units Percent of Class

-Carl C. Icahn 108,810,845 ^{(a) (b)} 88.4%
+Carl C. Icahn 117,033,818 (a) (b) 89.0%

 Keith Cozza 2,000

 SungHwan Cho 1,100

 Jack G. Wasserman 800

 James L. Nelson 1,600

-Daniel A. Ninivaggi 1,500

-Peter Reck - -%
+Peter Reck - %

 William A. Leidesdorf %

-All Directors and Executive Officers as a Group (eight persons) 108,817,845 88.4%
+All Directors and Executive Officers as a Group (seven persons) 117,039,318 89.0%

-Less than 1% of total outstanding depositary units of Icahn Enterprises.
+^{} Less than 1% of total outstanding depositary units of Icahn Enterprises.